ZeinaliAmin/StoreFront/README.md

 Follow the steps below to set up the project locally:

+1.)
 Clone the repository:
 git clone https://github.com/your-username/inventory-management-system.git

-Navigate to the project directory: cd inventory-management-system
+2.)
+Navigate to the project directory:

+3.) cd inventory-management-system

+4.)
 Install Dependencies: Ensure you have Maven installed, then run the following command: mvn clean install

+5.)
 Configure the database:
 Make sure your database is set up (e.g., MySQL, PostgreSQL).

+6.)
 Update the application.properties or application.yml file with your database connection details.

+7.)
 Run the Application: Use the following command to run the Spring Boot application: mvn spring-boot:run

+8.)
 Access the application: The application will be running locally on http://localhost:8080.
 Usage

 Once the application is running, you can perform the following tasks:

 Add New Products:
 Enter the product name, description, and parts that make up the product.

 Track Inventory:
 The system will automatically update inventory levels as parts are used in the creation of new products.

 View Inventory Reports:
 Generate reports to view the current inventory levels for each part and product.

 Example Workflow:
 A product (e.g., Engine) is created and consists of parts like pistons, spark plugs, and a cylinder head.
 As the inventory manager adds the engine to the store’s inventory, the system will automatically subtract quantities of each part that make up the engine.
 Features

 Product Management: Add, edit, and delete products made up of various parts.

 Inventory Tracking: Real-time tracking of parts and product quantities.

 User-Friendly UI: Simple and intuitive HTML-based user interface.

 Reports: Generate reports to track stock levels and product demand.
-Contributing